 The Organization maintains a 403(b) tax-deferred annuity retirement plan (the "Retirement Plan") for the benefit of all their employees meeting the minimum eligibility requirements.
 The Organization, at its discretion, will contribute a percentage of eligible compensation on behalf of each eligible employee.
-For the year ended June 30, 2019, the Organization's discretionary percentage was 2% of eligible employee compensation.
+For the year ended June 30, 2020, the Organization's discretionary percentage was 2% of eligible employee compensation.
 In addition, the Organization matches 50% of the elective employee deferrals up to 6% of compensation.
-For the year ended June 30, 2019, the Organization matches 50% of the elective employee deferrals up to 6% of compensation.
+For the year ended June 30, 2020, the Organization contributed approximately \$754,000 to the Retirement Plan.